 Game designers cited Dark Souls, Red Dead Redemption, Demon’s Souls, and the Legend of Zelda as influences, and you can definitely notice this in the gameplay and atmosphere.
 There is always a contrast between the beauty of the world and the brutality of the combat.
 Though some might not appreciate the goriness, it does a great job of highlighting the theme of difficult choices and troublesome actions.

 The main hero of the Witcher series is Geralt, who finally has his memory back after wandering around with amnesia for most of the Witcher 2.
+You can read more about that in our Witcher 2 review.
 He starts out searching for Yennefer, the sorceress lover who he was separated from.
 Geralt’s iconic grumpiness remains, making for quite a few humorous scenes.
 The added visual complexity of the Witcher 3 makes his scarred face and silver hair stand out even more.
 Over the course of the game, Geralt attempts to protect the common people while navigating the political complexities of the war-torn.

 Though the player spends most of their time playing as Geralt, they also get a chance to play a few storylines as Ciri, Geralt’s adopted daughter.
 As the last heir to an ancient race of Elves, Ciri has special powers.
 Getting a chance to use her abilities to manipulate time and space add a whole new level of complexity to the game.
 Ciri is being chased by the Wild Hunt, who desire her unique powers.